rufatkiu/pipeline/README.md

 [![Matrix](https://img.shields.io/badge/Matrix-Join-brightgreen)](https://matrix.to/#/%23tubefeeder:matrix.org)

-Pipeline lets you watch and download videos from YouTube, LBRY and PeerTube, all without needing to navigate through different websites.
+Pipeline lets you watch and download videos from YouTube and PeerTube, all without needing to navigate through different websites.

 ## Screenshots
 <table>